Jinlab-AiPhenomics/STANet-TLA/README.md

 ## Public Datasets

 This study has constructed four datasets dedicated to various aspects of network development, robustness verification, across-year transferability assessment, across-location transferability assessment, and across-data type transferability assessment.
-Some datasets are open-source; you can download them using the links below:
+Some datasets are open-source; you can download them using the links below [click here](https://www.plantplus.cn/doi/10.12282/plantdata.1656)):

 1. **SoyUAV2022SY** (size: ~2.40 GB)
-   - Part1: Uploading
+   - Part1: SoyUAV2022SYa: 8814 samples, 17 periods,used for model training and validation.
+   - Part2: SoyUAV2022SYb: 2934 samples, 17 periods, used for model testing.
 2. **SoyUAV2023SY** (size: ~0.53 GB)
-   - Part1: Uploading
+   - Part1: 2724 samples, 22 periods, used for cross-year transferability analysis.
 3. **SoyUAV2022NJ** (size: ~0.73 GB)
-   - Part1: Uploading
+   - Part1: 849 samples, 8 periods, used for cross-location transferability analysis.
 4. **SoyUAV2022SYchm** (size: ~2.17 GB)
-   - Part1: Uploading
+   - Part1: 5998 samples, 17 periods, used for cross-data type transferability analysis.

 ## License